Cancer survival rate: What it means for your prognosis

 Cancer survival rates are based on research from information gathered on hundreds or thousands of people with a specific cancer.
 An overall survival rate includes people of all ages and health conditions who have been diagnosed with your cancer, including those diagnosed very early and those diagnosed very late.

 Your doctor may be able to give you more specific statistics based on your stage of cancer.
-For instance, 52 percent, or about half, of people diagnosed with early-stage lung cancer live for at least five years after diagnosis.
-The five-year survival rate for people diagnosed with late-stage lung cancer that has spread (metastasized) to other areas of the body is 4 percent.
+For instance, 56 percent, or a little more than half, of people diagnosed with early-stage lung cancer live for at least five years after diagnosis.
+The five-year survival rate for people diagnosed with late-stage lung cancer that has spread (metastasized) to other areas of the body is 5 percent.

 Overall survival rates don't specify whether cancer survivors are still undergoing treatment at five years or if they've become cancer-free (achieved remission).
 Other types of survival rates that give more specific information include:

 - Disease-free survival rate.
-This is the number of people with cancer who achieve remission.
-That means they no longer have signs of cancer in their bodies.
+This is the number of people who have no evidence of cancer after treatment.

 Cancer survival rates often use a five-year survival rate.
 That doesn't mean cancer can't recur beyond five years.
 Certain cancers can recur many years after first being found and treated.
 For some cancers, if it has not recurred by five years after initial diagnosis, the chance of a later recurrence is very small.
 Discuss your risk of a cancer recurrence with your doctor.